SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Modelling is important.md

 	- $\text{alldifferent}([D_{1,2}, D_{1,3}, \dots, D_{(m - 1),m}])$
 	The "alldifferent" constraint is an implied one while the Ds variables are auxiliary.
 This new model reduces the computational cost to $O(m^2)$ which is waaay better.

 We should also keep in mind that there may be some problems when the order of the variable is non-significant.
-In those cases, we could have a [[Symmetry inc CSPs|symmetry problem]]
+In those cases, we could have a [[Symmetry inc CSPs|symmetry problem]].
+In order to exploit the constraint order to better prune our solution tree, we need to [[Constraints propagation|propagate the constraits]]